1.0 “Confirmation Form” the Customer's order for Services as set out below accompanied by a Direct Debit mandate.

 4.3 The provision of any additional options or services shall be charged in accordance with our price list at the time.
 This is available on request.

 4.4 You will be invoiced for the provision of any additional options or services that you purchase from us.
 All invoices will be payable within 30 days of the date of the invoice by direct debit.

-4.11 Practice Track will begin charging monthly payments on a date four weeks after the order confirmation and Direct Debit mandate have been received by Practice Track, unless another date has been agreed by both parties.
+4.10 Practice Track will begin charging monthly payments on a date six weeks after the Commencement Date, unless another date has been agreed by both parties.